possibilities/meteor-moment/README.md

 ## TODO

-Improve Meteorite so this works without needing moment.js
+Improve Meteorite so this works without needing moment.js (hook into the original repo's tags, etc)